Why the digital candidate journey is non-negotiable in 2026

 How do we measure ROI on digital candidate journey investment?

-Three key metrics: cost per enrolled student (sector benchmark: £2,400–3,200 for UK institutions), visit-to-enrolment conversion rate (optimised benchmark: 2–4%), and open day no-show rate (optimised: < 20%).
-Reducing no-shows alone through chatbot reminders can translate to dozens of additional enrolments per cycle without increasing the marketing budget.
+Three key metrics: cost per enrolled student (sector benchmark: $3,000–$5,000 at private four-year institutions), visit-to-enrollment conversion rate (optimized benchmark: 2–4%), and campus visit no-show rate (optimized: < 20%).
+Reducing no-shows alone through chatbot reminders can translate to dozens of additional enrollments per cycle without increasing the marketing budget.

-See how Skolbot builds the digital candidate journey for private higher education — test it on your institution in 30 seconds
+See how Skolbot builds the digital candidate journey for US higher education — test it on your institution in 30 seconds

 Building your digital candidate journey and want to see how Skolbot performs in practice?
-Request a personalised demonstration
+Request a personalized demonstration

 Further reading: our complete guide to recruiting more students in higher education and what Gen Z actually expects from a school website.